 — Fray Francisco de San Antonio, Cronicas (1738-44)

-Various countermeasures are supposedly effective against the tiyanak according to local beliefs.
-For example, those that were led astray by the creature's cries are able to break free from the enchantment and regain their wits by turning their clothes inside out because the tiyanak allegedly finds the method humorous enough to let them go.
+According to local beliefs, those that were led astray by the creature's cries can break free from the enchantment and regain their wits by turning their clothes inside out because the tiyanak allegedly finds the method humorous enough to let them go.

-In the Philippines, we make loud noises as part of the New Year's Eve celebrations by clanking metal objects aside from lighting firecrackers in order to drive evil spirits away and welcome good luck.
+In the Philippines, we make loud noises by clanking metal objects as part of the New Year's Eve celebrations, aside from lighting firecrackers to drive evil spirits away and welcome good luck.

-The tiyanak myth was also integrated into the colonization of the Philippines, and the Catholic version claims that the tiyanak are supposedly the souls of infants that died before being baptized and cannot go to the afterlife because of not having a name.
+The Catholic version of the legend claims that the tiyanak is supposedly the souls of infants that died before being baptized, who cannot move on to the afterlife for not having a name.

 Therefore it is believed that giving a name to these lost souls will bring them peace, and offering a white candle will help guide its spirit to the afterlife.

-One of the various theories on how tiyanaks came to be originated from the Mandaya people of Mindanao.
-To them, the tiyanak is the spirit of a child whose mother died before giving birth.
-This caused it to be "born in the ground", thus gaining its current state as a creature of the earth and soil modern Filipinos refer to as "laman lupa"(meaning root crop).
+For the Mandaya people of Mindanao, the tiyanak originated from the spirit of a child whose mother died before giving birth.
+This caused it to be born in the ground, thus gaining its current state as a creature of the earth and soil modern Filipinos refer to as laman lupa (meaning 'root crop').

-In Kapampangan mythology, there is a creature called Antiànak who were believed to be one of the oldest race of beings on earth.
+In Kapampangan mythology, there is a creature called Antiànak, who was believed to be one of the oldest races of beings on earth.
 They grow up to twelve inches tall, looked like normal humans but smaller and extremely powerful; both capable of being benevolent and evil at times.